district10/pin/README.md

 # pin
 Pin window on top

+Just double click it.
+Use `Control+Alt+F10` to toogle "on top".

-put it to your startup dir:
+Put the binary to your startup dir:

 ```
 %HOME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup